 Best for: Big data processing and analytics

-Apache Spark is an open-source, distributed computing system designed for big data analytics.
-It processes large datasets quickly and efficiently, making it a go-to tool for organizations dealing with massive amounts of data.
+Apache Spark is an open-source, distributed computing system designed for big data processing.
+It’s known for its speed and scalability, making it a popular choice for organizations dealing with massive datasets.

 Key Features: